wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/2-create-entity-relationship-diagrams.md

 Documentation can take many forms from requirements gathering and validation to test plans, training plans and user manuals.
 In this lesson we will learn about creating entity relationship diagrams (also known ERDs), wireframes and mockups for apps, documenting requirements and solution artifacts, and documenting details of data for migration and integration.
-In Power Platform the data is represented as a table.
+In Power Platform, the data is represented as a table.
 For the purposes of this lesson, consider the terms interchangeable.

 ## The entity relationship diagram